 - Let’s practice listening and reading an orchestral score!
 This is Tchaikovsky – The Storm, Op.
 76 (Sheet Music) –try and follow along.
 See if by listening and watching the music you can identify which instruments are playing when!
-This was the first piece of music Tchaikovsky ever had performed by an orchestra while he was a student at the St. Petersburg Conservatory.
+This was the first piece of music he ever had performed by an orchestra while he was a student at the St. Petersburg Conservatory.

-- Listen to the Tchaikovsky – 1812 Overture (Full with Cannons) –on low!
+- Listen to the Pyotr Ilyich Tchaikovsky – 1812 Overture (Full with Cannons) –on low!
 Take a moment to write down all the dynamic levels you hear in the piece.
 Poor Tchaikovsky– he hated this piece after he finished it!
 He wrote that it was too theatrical.

 - Write your own music in the Romantic Style!
 Romantic-era music covered topics like nature, storms, and historical events–not just people falling in love!
 Visit this page to find out ways to start composing.